conan-io/conan-io.github.io/_posts/2026-04-20-Introducing-conan-py-build.markdown

 __all__ = ["greet"]
 ```

-With that in place, building the wheel is one command:
+With that in place, building the wheel is the standard Python packaging
+command:

 ```bash
 $ pip install conan-py-build